 The virtual lab itself does not require that you provision extra resources for it.
 However, VMs running in the virtual lab consume CPU and memory resources of the Hyper-V host where the virtual lab is deployed.
 All VM changes that take place during recovery verification are written to the differencing disk (AVHD/AVHDX file) which Veeam Backup & Replication creates for the recovered VM.
 When the recovery verification process is complete, the changes are discarded.

 The virtual lab is fully fenced off from the production environment.
 The network configuration of the virtual lab mirrors the network configuration of the production environment.
 For example, if verified VMs and VMs from the application group are located in two logical networks in the production environment, the virtual lab will also have two networks.
-The networks in the virtual lab will be mapped to corresponding production networks.
+The networks in the virtual lab will be mapped to necessary production networks.

 VMs in isolated networks have the same IP addresses as in the production network.
 This lets VMs in the virtual lab function just as if they function in the production environment.